 “It’s a bit harder to communicate with people, because I’m involved in a lot of different stuff and doing a lot of different extracurriculars and academic stuff, and I can’t get information about stuff during the day without checking my email or my BAND app on my Chromebook, which takes extra effort.
 It’s a lot harder to get instantaneous notice about changes that might be like necessary information,” Box said.

 “There are times where we are used to students having a phone and they don’t have a phone, like maybe they need to scan a QR code to get an ID.
 Instead of doing that, we have to log in so that we can take their information.
 Sometimes it’s not as easy to log in.
 Sometimes there may easily end up being lines.
 For instance, we have the college day of testing coming up.
-We’re still trying to brainstorm how everyone’s supposed to know about their testing rooms.
+We’re still trying to brainstorm how everyone is supposed to know about their testing rooms.
 We typically will send out a slip the day before, right?
 But the morning of, there’s a lot going on.
 Typically, you scan the QR code and you put in your ID number.
 It lets you know where you’re supposed to go.
 How do we do that if this is a policy that we have in place?”
 Odelusi said.
 “So it’s not that it’s impossible.
 It’s just causing us to rethink strategies that were very familiar for us, but it’s just one of them.
 Anytime something new happens, it’s uncomfortable until it’s comfortable.”

 Another challenge from the new Texas state law is how teachers manage their students’ phone usage.
 Advanced English I teacher Amy Markan handles the new law with grace.

 “There’s a couple of ways to handle it, you know.
 You can make a big fuss about it, or you can just remind your students, ‘Hey, this is a state policy, and this is how we’re going to handle it.’
 And so, what’s imperative is making sure our kids are learning and just reminding them this is a new transition and this is how we’re handling it,” Markan said.
-“I think it also depends on the teacher’s approach, right?
-If someone’s aggressive and in your face and rude, then I think even the best person at heart is going to be combative and argue back, right?
-So I think it also depends on the adults perspective and how they approach it.”
+“I think it also depends on the teacher’s approach.
+If someone’s aggressive and in your face and rude, then I think even the best person at heart is going to be combative and argue back, so I think it also depends on the adults perspective and how they approach it.”

-Some Texans would like this law to change, and this culminated in a petition being started by junior Cyliyah Goodlow, which now has over 150,000 signatures.
+Some Texans would like this law to change, and this culminated in a petition started by junior Cyliyah Goodlow, which now has over 150,000 signatures.
 Goodlow created this petition because the law felt unfair and misguided.

 “I just felt like the bill was made for children, but it didn’t have a children’s say, or it could have been better regulated.
 And I just thought it was more about control rather than guidance, in a way,” Goodlow said.